weschang15/coinotify-duplicate/README.md

 ## For portfolio purposes only

-This excludes our formula used trigger bid and ask trades via Bittrex API.
+This excludes our formula used to trigger bid and ask trades via Bittrex API.
 This repo also excludes the React frontend

 ## Features